The two-loop eight-point amplitude in ABJM theory: The computation of two-loop integrals

 Note that as we will be introducing mass regularization $\mu_{\text{IR}}^2$, in Feynman parameter space this introduces terms that are squares of Feynman parameters:

-here $\sum a$ and $\sum b$ represents the sum over Feynman parameters of each loop.
+here $\sum a$ and $\sum b$ represent the sum over Feynman parameters of each loop.
 This spoils the linear reducibility of the integral.
 Following~\cite{Caron-Huot:2012sos} our strategy is to subtract something which has the same divergent behavior but which is simpler to integrate (in the sense that the $\mu_{\text{IR}}^2$ dependent term is the simplest).
-We then compute the correction that is the difference of the the two, which is finite and can safely send $\mu^2_{\rm IR}\rightarrow0$.
-We illustrate this in explicit example.
+We then compute the correction that is the difference between the two, which is finite and can safely send $\mu^2_{\rm IR}\rightarrow0$.
+We illustrate this in an explicit example.

 10 mm

 \paragraph{Integrating $I_{B,1,4}^{db}$.}